jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 The changes are now applied, and a banner will show for calls directed to Isaiah on Katie’s Teams client, allowing them to answer in the event that Isaiah is not able to.

-### Task 3 - Configure call delegation
+### Task 2 - Configure call delegation

-In this task you will configure Alex Wilber so that Katie Jordan is a delegate of Alex Wilber and is allowed to make calls on their behalf, but not receive calls.
+In this task you will configure Isaiah Langer so that Katie Jordan is a delegate of Isaiah Langer and is allowed to make calls on their behalf, but not receive calls.

 1. You are still signed in to CLIENT01 as “Lab User” and signed into the **Microsoft Teams admin center** as **Katie Jordan**.

 2. Select **Users** and **Manage users**.

-3. Find **Alex Wilber** and select the name to open the user’s properties.
+3. Find **Isaiah langer** and select the name to open the user’s properties.

 4. On the user’s properties page, select the **Voice** tab.